Soft Truncation: A Universal Training Technique of Score-based Diffusion Model for High Precision Score Estimation: Abstract

 \section{Abstract}

-Recent advances in diffusion models bring the state-of-the art performance on image generation tasks.
-However, empirical results on previous research in diffusion models imply that there is an inverse correlation on performances for density estimation and sample generation.
-This paper analyzes that the inverse correlation arises because density estimation is mostly contributed from small diffusion time, whereas sample generation mainly depends on large diffusion time.
-However, training score network on both small and large diffusion time is demanding because of the loss imbalance issue.
-To successfully train the score network on both small and large diffusion time, this paper introduces a training technique, Soft Truncation, that softens the truncation time for every mini-batch update, which is universally applicable to any types of diffusion models.
-It turns out that Soft Truncation is equivalent to a diffusion model with a general weight, and we prove the variational bound of the general weighted diffusion model.
-In view of this variational bound, Soft Truncation becomes a natural way to train the score network.
-In experiments, Soft Truncation achieves the state-of-the-art performance on CIFAR-10, CelebA, CelebA-HQ $256\times 256$, and STL-10 datasets.
+Recent advances in diffusion models bring state-of-the-art performance on image generation tasks.
+However, empirical results from previous research in diffusion models imply an inverse correlation between density estimation and sample generation performances.
+This paper investigates with sufficient empirical evidence that such inverse correlation happens because density estimation is significantly contributed by small diffusion time, whereas sample generation mainly depends on large diffusion time.
+However, training a score network well across the entire diffusion time is demanding because the loss scale is significantly imbalanced at each diffusion time.
+For successful training, therefore, we introduce Soft Truncation, a universally applicable training technique for diffusion models, that softens the fixed and static truncation hyperparameter into a random variable.
+In experiments, Soft Truncation achieves state-of-the-art performance on CIFAR-10, CelebA, CelebA-HQ $256\times 256$, and STL-10 datasets.